jcubic/jankiewicz-blog/blog/en/charity-bragging-page.md

 I also support 4ocean that clean the ocean from plastic.
 It's not exactly donation, but you can buy stuff from their shop and support their cause.
 I got a few things from them.
-I even got members of my family a gift for a Chrismas that I purchased from 4ocean.
+I even got members of my family a gift for Chrismas that I purchased from 4ocean.

 If you use any of those Open Source projects and care about their cause, I encourage you to donate.
 And also to create your own Charity bragging page.